Jitendra-HUB/Sign-language-detection-using-CNN/README.md

 # Sign-language-detection-using-CNN
-In this project i have used American Sign Language (MNIST) dataset from kaggle.
+In this project I have used American Sign Language (MNIST) dataset from kaggle.
 This model gives around 83 percent accuracy.